cognano/AVIDa-hIL6/README.md

 | Ag_label     | Type of IL-6 protein                                                              |
 | label        | Binary label represented by 1 for the binding pair and 0 for the non-binding pair |

-A labeled dataset contains 573,891 data samples, including 20,980 binding pairs and 552,911 non-binding pairs.
+A labeled dataset contains 573,891 data samples, comprising 20,980 binding pairs and 552,911 non-binding pairs.
 The following figure shows the number of data samples for each antigen type.

 <img src="./docs/images/data_samples.png" alt="data-samples" width="550">